Seoul International School

-Seoul International School (or SIS as it is commonly called) is a secular international private college preparatory school situated in Seongnam, South Korea, offering an American curriculum in an English-only setting.
+Seoul International School (SIS) is a secular international private college preparatory school situated in Seongnam, South Korea, offering an American curriculum in an English-only setting.

 History

 When Seoul International School first opened in 1973, it was the first foreign school since Korea's liberation from the Japanese annex to be fully recognized by the South Korean Ministry of Education.
 The school was first located on the campus of Konkuk University where a new classroom facility was completed in 1976.

 The school graduated its first four-year high school senior class in 1978.
 As SIS expanded, the school required more facilities and a larger campus.
 In 1981, the present 8 acre site was selected, and the school buildings were designed with Korean architectural motifs.
 The 150000 sqft campus was completed just over four years later.
 The move to the current campus was made in May 1985.
 Located in the city of Seongnam (on the border of southeast Seoul), the school is about 25 minutes south of Lotte World, the Jamsil subway station and Olympic Park.
 The school is located near the Bokjeong station on Seoul Subway Line 8.

 The Western Association of Schools and Colleges (WASC), based in California, accredited Seoul International School for a six-year term in 1979.
 Subsequent reaccreditations were received in 1985, 1991, 1997, 2003 and the spring of 2009.
 As a condition of attending the school, every student is required to hold non-Korean permanent residency or citizenship.

 In 2018, the headmaster of the school, Kim Hyung-shik, was investigated for embezzling 20 billion won ($17.8 million) while illegally managing the school.